millerStudentCouncil/millerStudentCouncil.github.io/hrComps.md

 <br/>
 #Homeroom Competitions
 #The Egg Drop HR Competition has been postponed until further notice.
 ##Each homeroom will be given the chance to drop one egg.
-On Friday, TBD, we will drop eggs that are entered to us by each homeroom during brunch the day of on the top of the gym room(Mrs. Orcutt will drop the eggs)
+On Friday, TBD, we will drop eggs that are entered to us by each homeroom during lunch the day of on the top of the gym room(Mrs. Orcutt will drop the eggs)

 ##What Qualifies:
 ###Egg is RAW.